Aqll/NLP/knn/README.md

+### Results of k-Nearest Neighbors (kNN) Algorithm

+The k-Nearest Neighbors (kNN) algorithm was applied to the dataset, and the F1 score for each class was obtained along with the micro and macro averages for all classes.
+The F1 score is a metric commonly used in classification tasks to evaluate the performance of a model.

+#### F1 Score for Each Class:
+The F1 score for each class (tech, business, sport, entertainment, politics) represents the harmonic mean of precision and recall.
+It measures the balance between the model's ability to correctly identify positive instances (recall) and its ability to avoid misclassifying negative instances (precision).

+#### Micro and Macro Averages:
+- Micro Average: The micro-average F1 score is calculated by considering the total true positives, false positives, and false negatives across all classes.
+It gives equal importance to each data point, regardless of class.
+This is useful when there is an imbalance in the class distribution.
+- Macro Average: The macro-average F1 score is computed by averaging the F1 scores of all classes without considering class imbalances.
+It treats each class equally, regardless of the number of samples in each class.

+#### Results
 F1 for each class separately, as well as the micro and macro averages for all classes.

 |   | k=1 | k=5 | k=11 | k=23